GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

 ## Dynamic Conditionals and Internal Flags

-Often there are times where it is necessary to control the execution of specific code paths dynamically within code execution (e.g. computing precipitaiton if there is sufficient liquid water present).
-There is no way to stop a computaiton early.
+Often there are times where it is necessary to control the execution of specific code paths dynamically within code execution (e.g. computing precipitation if there is sufficient liquid water present).
+There is no way to stop a computation early.
 Instead, the correct way to control execution of different coordinates on the X/Y plane is by using two dimensional fields, which act as flags to turn on/off chunks of code, acting as flags on a per-point basis.